 The power pack should be deactivated before disposal.
-To do this, insert the two ends of the metal clip on the end of the disabling tab back in to the socket located on the underside of the detector.
+To do this, insert the pins on the end of the disabling tab back in to the socket on the underside of the detector.
 If the disabling tab is no longer available then the clip can be replicated by opening out a thin metal paper clip into a U-shape.